haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ### Get the license

-Put the license you got under the top level diretory.
-In our wiki, we use the diretory `/data/haiwen/` as the top level directory.
-If you're using the free Pro Edition with three users you don't need a license file.
+If the license you received is not named as `seafile-license.txt`, rename it to `seafile-license.txt`.
+Then put the license file under the top level diretory.
+In this manual, we use the diretory `/data/haiwen/` as the top level directory.

 ### Download & uncompress Seafile Professional Server